beoite/GodotRuntimeInspector/README.md

 - Enable the imgui-godot plugin in Godot, Project > Project Settings > Plugins.

-- Copy the RuntimeInspector folder from this repository to your project
+- Copy the GodotRuntimeInspector folder from this repository to your project

-- Add RuntimeInspector/Scripts/GodotRunTimeInspector.cs to a node in your Scene.
+- Add GodotRuntimeInspector/Scripts/GodotRunTimeInspector.cs to a node in your Scene.
 </p>

-The Scene RuntimeInspector/GodotRuntimeInspector.tscn has a demo.
+The Scene GodotRuntimeInspector/GodotRuntimeInspector.tscn has a demo.

 <p>[1] https://github.com/godotengine/godot </p>
 <p>[2] https://github.com/ocornut/imgui </p>